Internal Tableau User Groups

-Some user groups exclusively utilize internal employees while others have had Tableau Conference speakers around the area, Zen Masters, Tableau employees, authors and experts.
+Some user groups exclusively utilize internal employees while others have had Tableau Conference speakers around the area, Tableau Visionaries, Tableau employees, authors and experts.
 Always ask around and reach out to members and request presentations.

 TIP: Remember to always have a ready-to-go presentation or backup plan.
 Speakers may cancel or other conflicts may arise.

 A mistake I made early on was thinking I had to be the expert.
 At the end of the day, it’s about the community and how you can get the community involved and talking.
 Remember your job is to help the community and foster communication, not to know everything about Tableau.